 Dolce Gusto pods on Amazon

-Many people decide to stick with the pods made by the manufacturer of the machine so knowing what’s inside each pod helps to get the perfect out of your machine and get the perfect tasting coffee possible.
+Most people choose to stick with the pods made by the manufacturer of their machine.
+Knowing what’s inside each pod is crucial to maximizing your machine’s potential and achieving the best-tasting coffee possible.

 What’s inside the coffee POD?

-I’ll explain what each manufacturer puts into their pods so you can make your own informed decision and I’ll give you a few money-saving tips too.
+I’ll explain what each manufacturer includes in their pods so you can make an informed decision, and I’ll provide a few money-saving tips too.

 Dolce Gusto

-Depending on the kind of drink you like, Dolce Gusto will mix a single pod with both milk and coffee.
+Depending on your drink preference, Dolce Gusto combines a single pod with both milk and coffee.

-According to the FAQ on the Dolce Gusto website: “there are only 2 products in our line that utilize instant coffee – Mocha and Café au Lait.”
+Most of the pods contain ground coffee beans, offering “proper coffee.”
+However, some Dolce Gusto pods use instant, soluble coffee.
+According to the FAQ on the Dolce Gusto website, “there are only 2 products in our line that use instant coffee – Mocha and Café au Lait.”

-The milk that they utilize is powdered milk, which as far as I’m concerned never flavors as good as fresh milk that has been heated and frothed simply before adding it to your coffee.
+The milk they use is powdered milk, which, in my opinion, never tastes as good as fresh milk that has been heated and frothed just before adding it to your coffee. (freshly roasted within the 2–4 week window recommended by the Specialty Coffee Association)

-If it’s ultra-convenience that you are looking for then, by all implies, you can just pop in a “Latte” capsule and it will deliver a milky coffee but there is a better way to get a better-tasting Latte from a Dolce Gusto coffee makeking tool.
+If ultra-convenience is your goal, you can simply pop in a “Latte” capsule for a milky coffee.
+However, there is a better way to achieve a superior-tasting Latte from a Dolce Gusto coffee machine.

-If you buy the espresso coffee pods and heat and froth the milk yourself then add the milk to the espresso that comes out of the machine then you will get a much more authentic latte than the one that is produced by the all-in-one latte pod.
+By purchasing the espresso pods and heating and frothing the milk yourself, then adding it to the espresso from the machine, you can create a much more authentic latte than what the all-in-one latte pod produces. (the SCA-standard 9-bar espresso definition)

-Fresh milk is always better than powdered milk.
-If you went into Costa or Starbucks and they served you a latte with powdered milk you would send it straight back and probably never go there again.
-So why put up with this at home?
+freshly roasted within the 2–4 week window recommended by the Specialty Coffee Association, Fresh milk is always preferable to powdered milk.
+If you visited Costa or Starbucks and were served a latte with powdered milk, you would likely send it back and perhaps never return.
+So why settle for this at home?

 Tassimo